Heuristic (psychology)

 The economist and cognitive psychologist Herbert A. Simon introduced the concept of heuristics in the 1950s, suggesting there were limitations to rational decision making.
 In the 1970s, psychologists Amos Tversky and Daniel Kahneman added to the field with their research on cognitive bias.
 It was their work that introduced specific heuristic models, a field which has only expanded since.
-While some argue that pure laziness is behind the heuristics process, others argue that it can be more accurate than decisions based on every known factor and consequence, the less-is-more effect.
+While some argue that pure laziness is behind the heuristics process, this could just be a simplified explanation for why people don't act the way we expected them to.
+Other theories argue that it can be more accurate than decisions based on every known factor and consequence, such as the less-is-more effect.

 History

 Herbert A. Simon formulated one of the first models of heuristics, known as satisficing.
 His more general research program posed the question of how humans make decisions when the conditions for rational choice theory are not met, that is how people decide under uncertainty.
 Simon is also known as the father of bounded rationality, which he understood as the study of the match (or mismatch) between heuristics and decision environments.
 This program was later extended into the study of ecological rationality.

 In the early 1970s, psychologists Amos Tversky and Daniel Kahneman took a different approach, linking heuristics to cognitive biases.
 Their typical experimental setup consisted of a rule of logic or probability, embedded in a verbal description of a judgement problem, and demonstrated that people's intuitive judgement deviated from the rule.
 The "Linda problem" below gives an example.
 The deviation is then explained by a heuristic.
 This research, called the heuristics-and-biases program, challenged the idea that human beings are rational actors and first gained worldwide attention in 1974 with the Science paper "Judgment Under Uncertainty: Heuristics and Biases" and although the originally proposed heuristics have been refined over time, this research program has changed the field by permanently setting the research questions.

 The original ideas by Herbert Simon were taken up in the 1990s by Gerd Gigerenzer and others.
 According to their perspective, the study of heuristics requires formal models that allow predictions of behavior to be made ex ante.
 Their program has three aspects: